kaiyin5cn/bro/README.md

-# URL Shortener with Web3 Donations
+# URL Shortener with Web3 Donations & Embedded Snake Game

 ## 🎯 Project Abstract

-A full-stack URL shortener application that converts long URLs into short, shareable links with integrated Web3 donation functionality.
+A full-stack URL shortener application that converts long URLs into short, shareable links with integrated Web3 donation functionality and an embedded Python Snake game.
 The backend uses Node.js with Express for API services and MongoDB for data persistence, while Redis provides caching for improved performance.
 The frontend is built with React and TypeScript for reusable components and type safety.
 Web3 integration enables ETH donations with NFT rewards for contributors.
+The embedded Snake game runs via WebAssembly using pygbag.

 ## 🔗 Backend API Endpoints